csci5117s23/project-2-skins/README.md

 ## Screenshots of Site (complete)

 ### Home page when user HAS NOT selected an outfit yet.
-Can use the calendar to change days, arrows, or swipe.
+Can use the calendar, arrows, or swipe feature to change the day.
 ![Choosing Fit ](images/siteScreenshots/nofit.png?raw=true)

 ### Pressing the choose an outfit button will take you to this page and allow you to build an outfit.